By Will Cottrell, Chairman, Brighton Energy Coop

 The difference is that the latter has teeth.
 EU member states are obliged to comply, or face a bunch of fines.
 So under EU membership the UK faces a financial loss if renewable energy targets are not hit.

 Fire in the belly of Boris ‘biker’ Johnson no doubt.
 But a successful tactic to focus thinking and drive markets towards solutions to climate change.

 If we leave the EU we are under no obligation to deliver renewable energy.
 Our commitment to dealing with climate change starts instead to look rather like our commitments at the Paris COP21 climate conference: all talk and no action.

 The second point is money.
-How do we pay for the things we need to hit the targets?
+How do we pay for the things viz. the best batteries for solar panels, we need to hit the targets?

 Brexiteers have been saying that leaving the EU would free up a wads of cash to invest this side of the channel.
 Leaving aside the utter schadenfreude of this (does anyone actually believe that a Tory government would get £20bn from Europe and chuck it into the NHS?
 Really?) in terms of renewables, today’s government record has not been so cutesy.
 Under their watch, the UK has slipped from 3rd to 13th in the world as the best place to invest in renewables.
 Subsidies have been cut, and a steady stream of invective trickles out under the tutelage of Cameron and his ‘green crap’.

 A big portion of cash heading to our shores from renewable investment came from the European Investment Bank.
 The EIB has invested 7.2 billion euros (£5.59 billion) into renewable energy since 2007.
 The UK has been the biggest beneficiary, receiving 24% of these funds, significantly more than any other country.
 While non-EU countries have received investment from the bank, being outside the EU means we are not involved in the decision making process.